-Although Africa is regarded as the poorest continent in the world, yet we can’t but identify numerous business magnates and self-made richest billionaires who rose against all odds and imprint their footsteps on sands of time.
+Although Africa is regarded as the poorest continent in the world, we can’t but identify numerous business magnates and self-made richest billionaires who rose against all odds and imprinted their footsteps on the sands of time.

 The list of African richest people below and how they have amassed great wealth in a continent regarded as the poorest in the world arrests the misconception that all Africans are subjected to poverty.

 Some of the richest people in Africa are self-made, some of them have built on their influence and power to gather their wealth, and some of these billionaires have leveraged inheritances to become one of the richest people in Africa.